novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-52.md

 Although she understood the context, Kim Ah-young found bodyguards annoying.

-"If I don't comply, Secretary Park will get scolded later, right?"
+"If I don't comply, it will be a problem for Secretary Park later, right?"

 Reluctantly, she compromised with the following statement.